cloud-gov/cg-site/_docs/ops/configuration-management.md

 <!-- This page is important for FedRAMP compliance.
 See the CM family of controls, including CM-9.
 Code Climate is part of SA-11 (1), SI-3, and RA-5. -->

-This document describes how the cloud.gov team approaches configuration management of the core platform.
+This document describes how the Cloud.gov team approaches configuration management of the core platform.
 Before configuration changes go into production, they need to pass our [significant change rubric]({{ site.baseurl }}{% link _docs/ops/continuous-monitoring.md %}#appendix-significant-change-rubric), as described in our [Feature Lifecycle](https://github.com/cloud-gov/cg-product/blob/master/FeatureLifecycle.md) and [Story Lifecycle](https://github.com/cloud-gov/cg-product/blob/master/StoryLifecycle.md).

 ## What goes into configuration management?
 In short, everything needed to run and operate the platform that is not a _secret_.
 (See [Secret Key Management]({{ site.baseurl }}{% link _docs/ops/secrets.md %}) for that.)